Member in the Spotlight: D3 – Defesa dos Direitos Digitais

 D3 is a volunteer-run association dedicated to the defense of fundamental rights in the digital context.
 Its focus is to ensure autonomy and freedom of choice; uphold privacy and free access to information, knowledge and culture; and defend digital rights as a reinforcement to the principles of a democratic society.

-This is the eleventh article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth highlight in interview format.
+This is the 11th article of the series “EDRi member in the Spotlight” in which our members have the opportunity to present themselves and their work in depth.

 We are a volunteer-run association dedicated to the defense of fundamental rights in the digital context.
 Our focus is to ensure autonomy and freedom of choice; uphold privacy and free access to information, knowledge and culture; and defend digital rights as a reinforcement to the principles of a democratic society.